up-n-atom/8311/docs/posts/masquerade-as-the-bouygues-sa-bbox-on-xgs-pon-with-the-bfw-solutions-was-110.md

 3. From the __8311 Configuration__ page, on the __ISP Fixes__ tab, disable __Fix VLANs__ from the drop-down.

-    !!! info "Tag the router's DHCP WAN interface and/or anything in-between the WAS-110 with VLAN 100"

 4. __Save__ changes and reboot from the __System__ menu.

 ### from the shell